-Weekly Schedule- Since this is such a brief course, all materials are available on day one of class.
+Weekly Schedule- Since this is such a brief course, it is critical that you stay on schedule!
 You may always work ahead, however, due dates are the LAST day to submit assignments.
 Please be aware that I will not have time to grade late work because of the compacted nature of this class.